-India virus patients suffocate from low oxygen amid surge
+India virus patients suffocate amid oxygen shortage in surge

 “Our supply was delayed by seven-eight hours on Friday night and the stock we received last night is only 40% of the required supply,” the newspaper quoted the hospital’s medical superintendent, Dr. D.K.
 Baluja, as saying.

-The government ramped up its efforts to get medical oxygen to hospitals using special Oxygen Express trains, air force planes and trucks to transport tankers.
+In addition, religious leaders and hundreds of thousands of devout Hindus descended on the banks of the Ganges River in the northern Indian city of Haridwar last month for a major Kumbh festival.
+Experts have described these as super-spreader events.

+“Political and religious leaders have been exemplary on television for not following the restriction that they’re saying ordinary people should follow,” Bal said.

-But the crisis in the country of nearly 1.4 billion people was deepening, amid criticism of the government’s response and allegations that the scarce supplies of oxygen had been diverted by local officials to hospitals in their areas.
-The Supreme Court told Prime Minister Narendra Modi’s government last week that it wanted a national plan for the supply of oxygen and essential drugs for the treatment of coronavirus patients.
+Last week, the Supreme Court told Modi’s government to produce a national plan for the supply of oxygen and essential drugs for the treatment of coronavirus patients.

-The court acted as India’s fragile and underfunded health system was tattering, just months after leaders in the world’s second most populous country thought they had weathered the worst of the pandemic.
+The government said Saturday it would exempt vaccines, oxygen and other oxygen-related equipment from customs duty for three months, in a bid to boost availability.

+In addition, Modi’s emergency assistance fund, dubbed PM CARES, in January allocated some $27 million for setting up 162 oxygen generation plants inside public health facilities in the country.
+Three months on, only 33 have been created, according to the federal Health Ministry.

+But the Defense Ministry is set to fly 23 mobile oxygen generating plants within a week from Germany to be deployed at army-run hospitals catering to COVID patients.
+Each plant will be able to produce 2,400 liters of oxygen per hour, a government statement said Friday.

-Now, hospitals officials are using social media to plead with authorities to replenish their oxygen supplies.
+That’s coming too late for hospitals in the capital and hard-hit states such as Maharashtra, which have turned to social media to plead with authorities to replenish their oxygen supplies.
 Early Saturday, Bankata’s Batra hospital reported severe shortage of oxygen for its 190 admitted patients.

 When the news anchor asked Bankata what happens when a hospital issues an SOS call as his had done, Bankata replied: “Nothing.
 It’s over.
 It’s over.”